amauriciorr/AubreyBot/README.md

 ### Files explained
 * `setup.py`: handles downloading, preprocessing, and creating both your training and validation datasets.
 * `build_rapbot.py`: trains your chatbot
-* `Aubrey.py`: used for loading your pretrained model and starting a conversation with your chatbot
+* `Aubrey.py`: for loading your pretrained model and starting a conversation with your chatbot
 * `processing_utils.py`: utilities for downloading and processing your lyrics
 * `chat_utils.py`: utilities for how chatbot generates responses